Homesynck/homesynck-server/docs/self_host_guide.md

 ### Basic instructions
 By following those instructions you'll get an up and running Homesynck server instance on your machine.

 We won't customize database settings and we won't setup HTTPS during this.
-But you can do it later by following our [database management guide] and our [https enabling guide].
-For production you should 100% follow them.
+But you will need to do it before deploying to production by following our [database management guide](#database-management) and our [https enabling guide](#setup-https).

 Let's get going: